The Day of the Wolves: Reception

 Day of the Wolves has been generally well-received, although reviews, especially more recent ones, often cite the film's low budget as evidenced by a lack of expected production values (in particular, the prosthetic beards used in the production, see below).
 TV Guide describes the film as a "Sporadically interesting heist film".

 A specially arranged premiere of the film at Lake Havasu's movie theater in 1971 was greeted with a muted response from Havasu locals, who were shocked at the gritty, low budget appearance of the film.
 More recently, the film has achieved minor cult status with its increasing availability.
-A documentary film (working title: When Hollywood Came to Havasu) about the making of Day of the Wolves is in post-production.
-An article in the Fall 2008 edition of MovieMaker Magazine titled "Documenting a Cult Classic" describes Grofe's role in the production of the documentary film.

 The beards

 A key plot point of the film is that the thieves are asked to grow beards before arriving at the hideout to help mask their identities.
 Several cast members wore real beards during the production: Smokey Roberds, Frankie Randall, Andre Marquis and Zaldy Zshornack.
 Other members of the cast playing villain roles (Rick Jason, Jan Murray, and Henry Capps) wore fake beards.
 By modern filmmaking standards the stage beards appear unconvincing, especially since it is implied in the film narrative that the thieves have grown them within a matter of days/weeks upon receiving Number One's invitation to join the caper.